 - Stanford University (PI: Lorene Nelson): Stanford BSSR Pre-Doctoral Training Program at the Intersection of Data Sciences with Behavioral, Social, and Population Health Research

-- University of California San Francisco (PI: Madellina Glymour): UCSF Data Science Training to Advance Behavioral and Social Science Expertise for Health Research (DaTABASE) Program
+- University of California, San Francisco (UCSF) (PI: Madellina Glymour): UCSF Data Science Training to Advance Behavioral and Social Science Expertise for Health Research (DaTABASE) Program

 - Johns Hopkins University (PI: Elizabeth Stuart): Data Integration for Causal Inference in Behavioral Health